quirinpa/dotfiles/README.md

 ## Installing Neovim

 Neovim is hot right now.
 Versions are coming out quickly.
-If newer versions are not available in your OS' default repos, you might to do something like this **Ubuntu** example:
+And some of these plugins are not compatible with old versions.
+This **Ubuntu** example might be handy if you're thinking of using some of the latest neovim versions:

 ```bash
 sudo add-apt-repository ppa:neovim-ppa/unstable